 On July 11, 2014, we entered into the Agreement and Plan of Merger with NAPW, Merger Sub and Proman.
 The Merger will be effectuated pursuant to the terms of the Merger Agreement.
 At the effective time of the Merger of NAPW with and into Merger Sub, all outstanding shares of the common stock of NAPW will be converted into the right to receive 5,110,975 shares of Common Stock, which will be issued to Proman as sole shareholder of NAPW.
-In addition, 1,198,870 shares will be issued to Christopher Wesser, NAPW's President and National Spokeswoman, and 239,774 shares will be issued to Christopher Wesser, NAPW's General Counsel), as set forth in the Merger Agreement.
-Also, at the effective time of the Merger, the Company, as additional consideration, will pay to Proman, in cash, \$3,450,000 and issue to Proman (i) a promissory note in the original principal amount of \$550,000, (ii) an option to purchase 183,000 shares of the Company's Common Stock at a price of \$4.00 per share and (iv) a warrant to purchase 50,000 shares of the Company's Common Stock at a price of \$4.00 per share and (iv) a warrant to purchase 50,000 shares of the Company's Common Stock at a price of \$4.00 per share and (iv) a warrant to purchase 50,000 shares of the Company's Common Stock at a price of \$10.00 per share.
+In addition, 1,198,870 shares will be issued to Star Jones, NAPW's President and National Spokeswoman, and 239,774 shares will be issued to Christopher Wesser, NAPW's General Counsel), as set forth in the Merger Agreement.
+Also, at the effective time of the Merger, the Company, as additional consideration, will pay to Proman, in cash, \$3,450,000 and issue to Proman (i) a promissory note in the original principal amount of \$550,000, (ii) an option to purchase 183,000 shares of the Company's Common Stock at a price of \$4.00 per share and (iv) a warrant to purchase 131,250 shares of the Company's common Stock at a price of \$10.00 per share.
 Immediately following the completion of the Merger and the issuance of the Merger Shares, our current stockholders will own 50% of the Company's outstanding Common Stock, and the remaining 50% of our shares will be owned by Messrs.
 Proman and Wesser and Ms. Jones (collectively, the "NAPW Affiliates").

-The number of shares of the Company's Common Stock to be issued in the Merger will not be adjusted for any changes in the stock price of our Common Stock prior to the closing of the Merger.
-As a result, if the price of the Company's Common Stock increases prior to the closing of the Merger, the value of the shares issued to the NAPW Affiliates will increase, but the Company will not receive the benefit of any price adjustment; similarly, any decline in the value of our Common Stock will be to the detriment of the NAPW Affiliates.
-However, the number of shares of Common Stock to be issued in the Merger is subject to adjustment if the number of shares of the Company's Common Stock outstanding changes between the date of the Merger Agreement and the effective time of the Merger Shares will be equal to the aggregate number of shares of Common Stock outstanding immediately prior to the effective time.
+The number of shares of the Company's Common Stock to be issued in the Merger will not be adjusted for any changes in the stock price of our Common Stock prior to the closing of the Merger, the value of the shares issued to the NAPW Affiliates will increase, but the Company will not receive the benefit of any price adjustment; similarly, any decline in the value of our Common Stock will be to the detriment of the NAPW Affiliates.
+However, the number of shares of Common Stock to be issued in the Merger is subject to adjustment if the number of shares of the Company's Common Stock outstanding changes between the date of the Merger Agreement and the effective time of the Merger so that the number of Merger Shares will be equal to the aggregate number of shares of Common Stock outstanding immediately prior to the effective time.
 In addition, the Company has represented in the Merger Agreement that, immediately after the effective time of the Merger, as a result of the issuance of the Merger Shares and the Merger Option Consideration, Messrs.
 Proman and Wesser and Ms. Jones will own, in the aggregate, 50% of the Company on a fully-diluted basis.